DirectoryTree/LdapRecord-Docs/core/v2/models.md

 ### Methods {#methods}

-There are several built-in methods on models you may like to utilize:
+There are many built-in methods on models you may utilize.

 `Model::getAttributes()`